What Happens When You Need to Break A Lease

 The Landlord Can Still Sue for Breach

 While a tenant might not be held financially responsible for the remainder of the lease, this does not mean that a landlord is incapable of doing other harm, such as providing a negative reference or suing in small claims court for a civil judgment that could appear on a credit report.
+For example, there have been cases where a tenant broke a lease and the landlord pursued legal action to recover lost rent.
+Some tenants may need to break a lease because they can no longer afford the rent due to job loss or other financial difficulties.
 Because of this, it is important for a tenant to communicate with a landlord whenever possible.
 If a replacement tenant can be found that is suitable to the landlord, it can go a long way to resolving any issues that might develop when a lease needs to be broken.

-If you need to break you lease then you should consider sending a notice to vacate letter to your landlord as a first step in the notification process.
+If you need to break your lease then you should consider sending a notice to vacate letter to your landlord as a first step in the notification process.